 Automated tests can’t catch everything

-When it comes to logic and regressions, automated testing does the heavy lifting.
-Visual testing tools help, too.
+When it comes to logic and regressions, automated testing does much of the heavy lifting.
+Visual testing tools help as well.
 But screen resolution issues often live in the gray area between “technically correct” and “practically usable.”

 A test might confirm that a button exists.
-But it won’t tell you that it’s half-hidden behind a sticky footer at 768px height.
+But it may not show that the same button is half-hidden behind a sticky footer at 768px screen height.

-Without human eyes, real devices, and intentional scenarios, true resolution testing isn’t possible.
-The thing is that it all takes time and planning.
-And these things are always in short supply when the release deadline is breathing down your neck.
+Without human review, real devices, and intentional testing scenarios, true resolution testing is difficult to achieve.
+It takes time and planning, and both are often in short supply when a release deadline is getting close.

 Design systems don’t eliminate the problem